eqqn/back2theroots/tcm.md

 didnt work on first try, resetted machine, tried other exploits, but this one eventually worked.

+##### video stuff
+original exploit uses generic shell, but it is possible to "set payload windows/x64/meterpreter/reverse_tcp"  for improvement

+*Autoblue* can be used and can deselect meterpreter (OSCP lol) . more manual and not msf

+postexploit in windows: hashdump(meterpreter) , route print(shell) , arp -a(shell) , netstat -ano ( shell), ps (meterpreter)

+meterpreter > load kiwi, mimikatz , a lot of stuff.
+Kiwi  : samdump, dumpsecrets

 ## devel
 IIS7 with file upload by FTP.